ccampbell949/Python-Practice-Portfolio/README.md

 # Python-Practice-Portfolio
 # Hello
-# This is a series of personal Python projects to help me improve
+# This is a series of practice Python codes and personal projects to help me improve
 # my skills as a coder.

-# My background is in Aerospace engineering, and had a little Python experience.
+# My background is in Aerospace engineering, in which I had exposure to Python in my final year dissertation.
-# Now, I am interested in a career change into programming and software development.
+# Now, I am interested in a career change into programming and software development and so I am trying to both brush up on my past skill alongside expanding my knowledge of Python and it's many different applications.